-Kuriakose Gregorios College, Pampady, was established in the year 1981 as junior college with three batches of pre-degree.
-The college is affiliated to Mahatma Gandhi University, Kottayam and is recognized by the University Grants Commission under Sec.
-2(f) and 12 (B) of the UG C Act 1956.
-The college was upgraded to the present status gradually, with the addition of BA Economics programme in 1991, BSc Chemistry in 1993, B Com in 1995, BSc Physics in 1999 and BSc Zoology in 2001.
-In 1998 the college was elevated as a postgraduate college with the commencement of M.Com programme and later with MSc Physics (2004).
+Kuriakose Gregorios College, Pampady popularly known as KG College is an Arts and Science College located on the misty Kilimala Mountains of Kottayam, Kerala.
+The college is affiliated to Mahatma Gandhi University, Kottayam.
+Soon after its inception it got included under Sec.
+2(f) and 12B of the University Grants Commission Act.
+The history of the college dates back to the year 1981, when the college made its humble beginning in the ITC building at Pothenpuram as a junior college with three batches of Pre-Degree students.
+Within a year of the establishment, the college moved to the present site.
+The college was upgraded to the present status gradually, with the addition of BA Economics programme in 1991, BSc Chemistry in 1993, B Com in 1995, and BSc Physics in 1999.
+In 1998 the college was elevated as a postgraduate college with the commencement of MCom programme and later with MSc Physics (2004).
 In 2003 BBA programme got started.
-The college was further sanctioned a Research Centre in 2009 with the introduction of PhD programme in the Department of Commerce.
+The college was further sanctioned a Research Centre in 2009 with the introduction of Ph.D programme in the Department of Commerce.
 In 2013, M Sc Zoology was launched and BA English in 2015.

 The College presented itself for the first phase of accreditation in 2010 and was accredited by the National Assessment and Accreditation Council with B Grade at the Grade Point of 2.86.
 Since then the authorities and stakeholders of the college have been trying to improve the quality benchmarks.
 The IQAC started functioning in the college in June 2010.
 Most of the activities of the college have been restructured according to the recommendations of the peer team and the seven point criteria prescribed by the NAAC.
 Academic ambience of the college has shown a marked progress in the last seven years.
-Over the years the infrastructure has been developed into about 9695.92 square meter built up area with smart class rooms, well equipped laboratories, air conditioned seminar halls, men's hostel, well designed Tennis court, Basket Ball and Volley Ball Courts, upgraded Gymnasium, college bus, rain water harvesting system etc. Research facilities and research output also got enhanced.
+Over the years the infrastructure has been developed into about 15785 square feet built up area with smart class rooms, well equipped laboratories, air conditioned seminar halls, men's hostel, well Basket Ball and Volley Ball Courts, upgraded designed Tennis court, Gymnasium, college bus, rain water harvesting system etc. Research facilities and research output also got enhanced.
 The UGC has sanctioned three add-on courses.
 The various clubs and subject associations together with National Service Scheme and National Cadet Corps are regularly engaged in the Social service and extension activities under the campus to community programmes who regularly earn commendable honours in the University level rankings.